- How hard is it to hike into the Grand Canyon?

 Q: Where do I park my vehicle(s)?

-A: South Rim: There is a parking lot at the Bright Angel trailhead.
+A: South Rim: Hikers can park at the Backcountry Information Center (parking lot D).
+It is a short walk over to the Bright Angel Trailhead.
 A free hikers' shuttle goes to the South Kaibab trailhead from the Backcountry Information Center, Bright Angel Lodge, and Yavapai Lodge.
 Private automobiles are not allowed to access the South Kaibab trailhead.
-Ride the free park shuttle.
 Taxi service is available 24-hours a day, 928-638-2631.
 Backpackers with permits in the Boucher and Hermit areas are given the gate combination for Hermit Road.
-Drivers must yield to shuttle busses and observe posted speed limits.
-With regards to backpacking the South Kaibab/ Bright Angel Loop, visitors should park in Backcountry Information Center lot and take the free Hikers' Express shuttle to the South Kaibab Trailhead.
+Drivers must yield to shuttle buses and observe posted speed limits.
+With regards to backpacking the South Kaibab/Bright Angel Loop, park at the Backcountry Information Center and take the free Hikers' Express shuttle to the South Kaibab Trailhead or walk to the Bright Angel Trailhead.

 North Rim: There is a parking lot at the North Kaibab trailhead.